-An irreverent, leftist family discussing current events, historical context, and education (or lack thereof.)
-Family values: human dignity, critical inquiry, and a sense of humor.
+An irreverent family discussion of current events, history, and education (or lack thereof.)
+Our family values include human dignity, critical inquiry, and a sense of humor.

 Patrick

-An 11th-hour dropout of Duke's doctoral program in history, Patrick feels most alive when connecting historical dots, exposing absurdity, and making his wife laugh and his kids roll their eyes.
+An 11th-hour dropout from Duke's doctoral program in history, Patrick feels most alive when connecting historical dots, exposing absurdity, and making his wife laugh and his kids roll their eyes.

 He probably should have been a teacher, but he wouldn't be able to handle the bureaucracy and paperwork.
 So here we are.